Competition and Externalities in Green Technology Adoption

 46 Pages Posted: 20 May 2015 Last revised: 4 May 2020

 Date Written: May 18, 2015

-In this paper, we study the effects of competition among multiple suppliers who sell green technology products, such as electric vehicles.
-The government offers consumer subsidies to encourage the product adoption.
-We consider a setting where suppliers adjust production and price depending on the level of subsidies offered by the government.
-Our analysis expands the understanding of symmetric and asymmetric competition, incorporating the external influence of the government who is now an additional player in the system.
-We quantify how competition impacts the consumers, the suppliers as well as the government relative to the monopolistic setting where all the products are jointly produced from a single firm.
-In other words, we quantify who benefits from the competition and under what conditions.
-Our model incorporates demand uncertainty as well as positive externalities.
-We first compare different government objectives and determine that the magnitude of the externalities plays a key role in selecting the right objective.
-We then show that the effects of competition may differ depending on the demand uncertainty, the suppliers asymmetry and the magnitude of the externalities.
-When externalities are relatively small, we show that competition hurts the suppliers and benefits the government.
-However, it does not always benefit all the consumers, as it is usually the case in classical competition settings.
-We also show that in a market with large externalities, consumers, unlike the government, are always better-off in a competitive environment.
-Finally, we test our model and validate our insights using publicly available data from the electric vehicle industry, which is becoming increasingly competitive.
+We study a model of competition with multiple suppliers who sell green technology products, such as electric vehicles.
+The government offers consumer subsidies to encourage adoption.
+We consider a setting where suppliers adjust price and production quantities depending on the level of subsidies offered by the government.
+We quantify how competition affects consumers, suppliers, and the government relative to the monopolistic setting where all the products are jointly produced.
+Our model incorporates demand uncertainty as well as externalities.
+We first compare different government objectives and convey that the magnitude of the externalities plays a key role in selecting the right objective.
+We then show that the impact of competition depends on demand uncertainty, suppliers' asymmetry, and the magnitude of the externalities.
+Under low externalities, we show that competition hurts suppliers and benefits the government.
+Interestingly, competition does not always benefit all consumers.
+In a market with large externalities, consumers, unlike the government, are always better-off in a competitive environment.
+Finally, we test our model and validate our insights using public data from the electric vehicle industry, which is becoming increasingly competitive.

 Keywords: Competition, Externalities, Government Subsidies, Green Technology Adoption, Newsvendor